pmarreck/bitrot_guard/README.md

 - `NUM_PAR2_THREADS`: Number of threads for par2 (default: CPU core count)
 - `BRG_REDUNDANCY`: Percentage of redundancy (default: 5)
 - `PROTECT_DOTFILES`: Whether to protect hidden files (default: 1)
+- `DEBUG`: Set to 1 to enable verbose debug output

 ## How It Works